boxdot/gerritbot-rs/README.md

 The bot can run in two modes.

-### Configuration file

-You can configure gerritbot-rs with a YAML file.
-See `config.yml` in the repository.

 ### Direct mode

 The bot is listening on a specified endpoint for incoming incoming Spark messages.
 For that, you